sangoma/pysensu/README.rst

 Features
 --------

-- Includes methods for some entrypoints (clients, events, checks, stashes) of the Sensu API (0.21)
+- Includes methods for some entrypoints (clients, events, checks, stashes) of the Sensu API (0.24) **IMPORTANT**: from 0.6.0 release we are supporting Sensu API 0.24+ .. backward compatibility with previous versions of Sensu API might be broken.
 - Includes methods for handle subscriptions info (nodes subscribed to a specific channel)